Autism spectrum disorders (ASDs) in a child typically appears as unusual development of behavior, social, and communication skills.

-The severity of these symptoms can vary, and a child might show many or very few of them.
-If you are seeing any of these signs, it does not necessarily mean that your child has a disorder on the autism spectrum, but it can be a good indicator that it is time to visit the doctor.
+The severity of symptoms can vary widely.
+A child might show many or very few of them.
+If you see any of these signs, it does not necessarily mean that your child has autism.
+But it’s a good indicator that it is time to visit your doctor.

-It is also important to see a doctor regularly so the child can be observed by a clinician who is constantly around children.
-It may be difficult for a parent to notice any uniqueness to their child’s behavior because they are not familiar with typical patterns of development.
+As long as your child exhibits symptoms, you should see a doctor regularly.
+A clinician who spends a great deal of time with children should observe your child.
+It can be difficult for a parent to notice anything unique to their child’s behavior if they are not familiar with typical patterns of development.